Russian, US delegation to meet in Moscow for Ukraine ceasefire talks

 “It seems to me that no one needs any steps that [merely] imitate peaceful actions in this situation,” he added on Thursday.

-On Wednesday, Peskov said it was important not to “get ahead” of the question of responding to the ceasefire proposal and suggested that a phone call between presidents Vladimir Putin and Trump to discuss the matter could take place.
+On Wednesday, Peskov said it was important not to “get ahead” of the question of responding to the ceasefire proposal and suggested that a phone call between presidents Putin and Trump to discuss the matter could take place.

 Al Jazeera’s Dorsa Jabarri, reporting from Moscow on Thursday, said Witkoff is due to meet high-level Russian officials, including Putin.